Fellows Program:

 When can I apply?

-You can submit your application any time between December 1, 2023 and January 18, 2024 but decisions on invitations to interview aren’t made until after January 19 – and your 1L grades are received - so there is no advantage to applying early.
+You can submit your application any time between December 1, 2024 and January 15, 2025 but decisions on invitations to interview aren’t made until later in January and when 1L grades are received.
+Decisions are not made on a rolling basis so there is no advantage to applying early.
 Take your exams, take some time off, then apply.

 Should I only ask for a recommendation from a class where I did really well?